Rethinking the Learning Paradigm for Facial Expression Recognition: Experiments

 We adopt ViT-B/16~\cite{dosovitskiy2020image} pre-trained on Imagenet-1K as our baseline.
 For fairness, we keep the same parameters as our fine-tuning part in all settings, which will be described later.
 In terms of SL methods, we adopt their optimal settings to make fair comparisons.
 For data preprocessing, we keep all the images with the size of $224 \times 224$ and use MobileFacenet~\cite{chen2018mobilefacenets} to obtain aligned face regions for RAF-DB and FERPlus.
 For AffectNet, alignment was obtained via the landmarks provided in the data.
 In the pre-training part, we use four Tesla V100 GPUs to pre-train the ViT for 600 epochs with batch size 192 and learning rate 2e-4.
 We set the mask ratio of Maskfeat to 0.4.
-In the fine-tuning part, we use only two Tesla V100 GPUs.
+In fine-tuning part, we use only two Tesla V100 GPUs.
 We utilize the AdamW optimizer, setting the batch size to 320 and the initial learning rate to 1e-4 with the weight decay of 5e-2.
 The pre-training and fine-tuning protocol that we use is based on~\cite{wei2022masked}.
+In the PLL setup, for the FER dataset without crowdsourcing results, we construct the candidate set for it based on LW~\cite{wen2021leveraged}.

-\subsection{Details for pre-training and fine-tuning}
+\subsubsection{Details for pre-training and fine-tuning}

-\cref{pre-1} and \cref{pre-2} summarize the pre-training configurations of different pre-trained methods. \cref{fine-1} shows the fine-tuning configurations on the FER dataset.
+\textbf{Pre-training and Fine-tuning.} Table \ref{exp:table:pre_1} and Table \ref{exp:table:pre_2} summarizes the pre-training configurations of different pre-trained methods. ~\Cref{exp:table:fine_1} shows the fine-tuning configurations on the FER dataset.
 We use three FER datasets to pre-train the encoder part and adopt 2 transformer blocks in the decoder part.